gamtiq/neva/README.md

 * `type: string` - the event type (value of `type` parameter).
 * `params: Array` - list of additional parameters that are passed besides the event type (`[param1, param2, ...]`).
 * `data: any` - value of the second function's parameter (value of `params[0]`).

+#### emit({type: string, ...}): EventEmitter

+Call all handlers for the specified event type and pass the given object in each handler.

 #### hasEventHandler(type: string, handler: Function, [context: Object]): boolean